cknv/cknv.dk/content/blog/2015/6/bike-retrospective.md

 I know that seems kind of weird to say, but that was actually one of my goals: making a bike that I knew how to fix when it needed it.
 As a side effect I am also doing a lot more smaller fixes, tinkering and adjusting.
 As I have some of the right tools and a little bit of knowledge how the bike works.

 That said it has developed a creak down at the bottom bracket, it was very pronounced at the height of the summer, but as the weather has cooled and become more wet, the creaking has been going slowly away.
-I honestly do not know what causes this, I went by the friend and he flipped the pedals, but to no awail, it did not change anything.
+I honestly do not know what causes this, I went by the friend and he rotated the pedel arms around the bottom bracket, but to no awail, it did not change anything.
 Obvious remaining candidates are: bottom bracket or the frame, both of which suck, as I do not have the tools to change a bottom bracket, and I actually rather like the frame by now.

 ### What about that fixed gear?

 Riding a fixed gear has actually been quite good for me, I think.
 Since there is one (and only one) gear, it has caused me to pace myself a lot better, I do not sprint as I know I cannot relax on my bike and just coast.
 I go slower up hills (and bridges) as I know I have to deal with any excess speed coming down.

 And while it is just anecdotal, I can back up the claims about that it has been good for my knees to ride fixed.
 Before my knees were often hurting, but after I switched it has been getting a lot better.
-Admittedly, there was a period where I had to stretch my knees after every ride, as otherwise they would hurt as well.
-Initially this caused some worry, but I think I tell that this was a different kind of pain, the kind you get from using muscles you did not know you had.
+Admittedly, there was a period where I had to stretch my knees after almost every ride, as otherwise they would hurt as well.
+Initially this caused me some worry, but I think I tell that this was a different kind of pain, the kind you get from using muscles you did not know you had.